ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 ![Architecture](images/solution2/Architecture.png){: caption="Architecture diagram" caption-side="bottom" class="center" }
 {: style="text-align: center;"}

-1. A developer downloads or clones a starter web application.
+1. A developer downloads or clones a sample web application.
 1. Optionally build the application to produce a container image.
 1. Optionally the image is pushed to a namespace in the {{site.data.keyword.registrylong_notm}}.
 1. The application is deployed to a Kubernetes cluster.